1998–99 Manchester United F.C. season: UEFA Champions League

+The UEFA Champions league is the primary continental tournament organised by UEFA.
+It consists of two qualifying rounds, a group stage, and a knockout round.
+This was the second season that runners-up of a national league can enter the competition; prior to the 1997–98 season, only champions from previous year's national leagues can enter the competition.
+However, clubs qualifying this way (including Manchester United) must enter the competition in the second qualifying round.

 Second qualifying round

-Manchester United began their UEFA Champions League campaign against Polish champions ŁKS Łódź in the second qualifying round.
+Manchester United began their UEFA Champions League campaign as a seeded team against Polish champions ŁKS Łódź in the second qualifying round.
+The loser of the two-legged round was transferred to the first round of the UEFA Cup.
 Goals from Giggs and Cole in the home leg gave them a 2–0 win, and a goalless second leg ensured their qualification for the group stage.
-This gave Łódź the distinction of being the only side to keep a clean sheet against the eventual champions as well as being the only opponents failing to score against them.